TANUJA-byte-bit/Ex-05-DESIGN-AND-ANALYSIS-OF-MICROSTRIP-ANTENNA-USING-CST-MICROWAVE-STUDIO-LAYOUT-/README.md

 Conclusion:

-From this experiment we got the bandwidth value of 1.33 Ghz with a impedance matching of 78.42 ohm and also got the width of quarter wave line of 1.138 mm.
+From this experiment we got the bandwidth value of 1.33 Ghz with a impedance matching of 78.42 ohm and also got the width of quarter wave line of 1.138 mm .